-Giving your Photoshop Actions a name that you can remember is the first thing you should do when organizing your Photoshop actions.
+Give your Photoshop Actions a name that you can remember.
+It is the one of the first thing you should do when organizing your Photoshop actions.
 You will find that it is easier to give a meaningful name to actions that do a specific task.
-If your action simply replicates a look that you like, then it becomes much harder to give them a good name, because the action might use several techniques.
+If your action simply replicates a look that you like, then it becomes much harder to give them a good name.
+The action might use several techniques to achieve that look.
 In this case, go ahead and be a bit creative in the naming.

-Finding a name, that makes you remember the type of effect your PS action creates can save you quite a bit of time and frustration so you don’t have to run multiple actions before you find the effect you had in mind.
+Finding a name, that makes you remember the type of effect your PS action creates can save you quite a bit of time and frustration.
+In this way you don’t have to run multiple actions before you find the effect you had in mind.
 Renaming your PS actions is also very simple.

 To change the name of an action, you just need to double-click on the existing name or label.
 This makes the label highlighted and editable.
 Now all you need to do is to enter the new name you would like your Photoshop action to have.

 Organizing your PS Actions in Groups or Sets

 Organizing your actions in groups is also fairly simple.
 One of the benefits of structuring your PS actions in groups is that it becomes a lot easier for you to navigate the Action panel.